cloud-bulldozer/benchmark-operator/docs/uperf.md

 3. Configuration of [AddressPool](https://github.com/metallb/metallb-operator#create-an-address-pool-object) for lb service
 4. Configuration of extenal router for BGP

-`metallb` type creates 2 services per benchmark CRD (for each protocol, tcp and udp) and they will share the external IP like below
+`metallb` type creates 2 services per benchmark CR (for each protocol, `tcp` and `udp`) and they will share the external IP like below

 ```
 NAME                TYPE           CLUSTER-IP      EXTERNAL-IP       PORT(S)